svanas/sanctionooor/README.md

 On August 9, 2022, the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) decided to [sanction Ethereum-based cryptocurrency mixing service Tornado Cash](https://home.treasury.gov/policy-issues/financial-sanctions/recent-actions/20220808).

-This app will tell you what Ethereum RPC gateway providers decided to over-comply with OFAC sanctions and block your transactions, and which ones won't.
+This app will tell you what Ethereum RPC providers decided to over-comply with OFAC sanctions and block your transactions, and which ones won't.

 ## downloads